klusignolo/Squirdle-Solver/README.md

 ## Contributing
 Contributions are welcome!
 This is already pretty light weight.
-If there are any words that need to be removed from five_letter_words.txt, just open a PR and I'll approve.
+If I missed out on any Pokemon or made a typo, feel free to open a PR.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)